 Here a few thoughts to help you continuously think about strategic innovation on all the courts you play ball on, whether at home or at work.

 Business Level – How motivated you and your employees may be is absolutely useless without knowing the entire chain of operation.
-You may believe that you are making progress daily, however, in reality, may simply be at a full standstill without making any real progress.
+You may believe that you are making progress daily, however, in reality, you may simply be at a full standstill without making any real progress.
 Make sure you really pinpoint the issues that are causing problems so that you fully understand where your products are today and you can clearly define where you want them to be so that you can strategically innovate between those two points.
-(Take the snapshot example again – poor execution in regards to an innovative product)
+(Take the SnapChat example again – poor execution in regards to an innovative product)

 Look at Apple’s late Steve Jobs and Jeff Bezos of Amazon.
 If you have ever seen the movie Steve Jobs with Michael Fassbender in the main role, then you may remember one of the very last scenes of the movie.
 Steve is both specific in his vision and strategically innovative in what he is going to do next.
 I won’t give it away, but if you haven’t seen it then I do recommend it.
 The same goes for Jeff Bezos.
 Look at what Amazon is doing in regards to their supply chain.
-COnsistently evolving and despite remaining strong partners with UPS, FedEx and co, are snatching away and building their own delivery empire.
+Consistently evolving and despite remaining strong partners with UPS, FedEx and co, are snatching away and building their own delivery empire.

 Keep in mind that innovation is like ice cream flavors.
 They come in many variations.
 Regardless of what industry you are in, it’s not about the next high-tech advance or process efficiency.
 It can be anything from your relationship with consumers to a new perspective on how you deliver a product or service.
 Strategic innovation can be done anywhere and everywhere.